-Updated on 2024-03-04 GMT+08:00
+Updated on 2025-09-04 GMT+08:00

 Overview

-There are yearly/monthly and pay-per-use billing modes to meet your requirements.
+There are yearly/monthly and pay-per-use billing modes.

 • Yearly/Monthly is a prepaid billing.
 You pay in advance for a subscription term, and in exchange, you get a discounted rate.
 The longer the subscription term, the bigger the discount.
 Yearly/Monthly billing is a good option for long-term, stable services.

 • Pay-per-use is a postpaid billing.
 You pay as you go and just pay for what you use.
-The usage is calculated by the second but billed every hour.
+The resource usage is calculated by the second but billed every hour.
 This mode allows you to flexibly adjust resource usage.
 You neither need to prepare for resources in advance, nor end up with excessive or insufficient preset resources.
 Pay-per-use billing is a good option for scenarios where there are sudden traffic bursts, such as e-commerce promotions.

 You can select different billing modes for your clusters or nodes on the CCE console.
 You can, for example, select pay-per-use for your nodes running in a cluster which is billed on the yearly/monthly basis.